Mansion of Hidden Souls (Sega CD video game)

-A sequel was released in 1994 for the Sega Saturn.
+A sequel was released in 1994 for the Sega Saturn titled The Mansion of Hidden Souls.

 Plot

-One night, siblings Johnathan and Samantha come across a butterfly while exploring a grassy field.
+One night, siblings Jonathan and Samantha come across a butterfly while exploring a grassy field.
 Enchanted by the butterfly's haunting beauty, Samantha chases after it.
 Johnathan follows reluctantly, repeating their grandmother's warnings about ghosts who roam the area and turn people into butterflies.
 The butterfly leads Samantha into a mansion, where she becomes trapped.
 As Johnathan, the player must explore the mansion, overcome several puzzles, and escape with his sister before the pair of them become permanent residents.

 While exploring the mansion, the player encounters several ghosts, who appear in the form of butterflies: